opendesk/winnow/options.md

 There are currently three main types of value for options set, numeric and boolean.
 In the example above ```"colour"``` is a set, ```"wheels"``` is a numeric and ```"varnished"``` is a boolean.
 These types can be written to include additional information and have sub-types.

-Currently there are seven types and sub-types of value you can use:
+Currently there are six types and sub-types of value you can use:

 + **set::string**
 + **numeric::number**